vpayno/exercism-workspace/go/reverse-string/reverse-doc.md

 import "reverse"
 ```

-Package reverse has one public method for reversing a string\.
+Package reverse has one public method for reversing a string.

 ## Index